Fur people: Roles of men and women

-Eating
+Food

+Millet is used to make asida.
+Parts of the Balanites aegyptiaca including leaves and fruit are prepared as food.
+Rats and animals bones are part of the diet of the Fur.

-Sudan is well known for its Guhwah coffee served from a jebena, a special Sudanese pot.
+Sudan's Guhwah coffee is served from a jebena, a special Sudanese pot.
 The coffee beans are roasted in this pot over charcoal, then ground with cloves and other spices.
 The grounds are steeped in hot water and the coffee is served in tiny cups after straining it through a grass sieve.

-Tea or chai is also very popular and served in small glasses without milk.
-Some beverages enjoyed in the non-Islamic areas are Aragi, a clear strong spirit made from dates, merissa, a type of beer and tedj, or wines, made from dates or honey.
+Tea is also very popular and served in small glasses without milk.
+Some beverages enjoyed in the non-Islamic areas are Aragi, a clear, strong spirit made from dates; Merissa, a type of beer; and Tedj, a wine prepared from dates or honey.

 Sudanese cuisine is as varied as its cultures, especially in the south, but it has certain unique characteristics.
 Millet porridge and fool medamas, a savory dish of mashed fava beans, are popular breakfast foods in the north.
 Lamb and chicken are often eaten, but pork is prohibited to Muslims.

 Wheat and dura sorghum are the staple starches.
-Breads include the Arabian khubz, and kisra, an omelette-like pancake which is part of the Sudanese dinner.
+Breads include the Arabian khubz and kisra, an omelet-like pancake which is part of the Sudanese dinner.
 Maschi, a beef and tomato dish, is also typical.
-Fruits are peeled for dessert and a favourite treat is creme caramel.
+Fruits are peeled for dessert and a favorite treat is creme caramel.

 In the south, dinner is served on a low, bare table.
 There may be five or six dishes to dip into with large pieces of flatbread.
 These dishes are accompanied by a salad and shata, a red-hot spice mixture served in small dishes.
 After the meal, dessert is served, then tea.
 On special occasions incense may be lit.
 The ritual of hospitality is important in Sudan.

 Economic base

 The Fur people have many types of families.
-Porundia, or nuclear families, are a very common type.
+Porundia, nuclear families, are a very common type.
 They normally have 2 or more children.
 In a typical Fur family the parents of the groom and wife will be taken care of until they die.

 In a Fur marriage, the groom's father goes to the bride's father and asks for his son's permission to marry.
 The bride's father does not give an answer immediately, but then asks the village for its opinion.
 If everyone approves, the bride's father accepts.
 The whole village gathers for the announcement of the marriage, and preparations are made.
 Then the marriage starts in the groom's house.
-The imam recites words from the Quran.
+The Imam recites words from the Quran.
 The groom and bride hold hands during this time.
 After the wedding, the family and guests have lunch, then they start a lively dance called firalubia.
 Then the bride and groom are taken to the bride's house and given food during which everyone says congratulations (mabrouk in Arabic).